-Table tennis - Mastering and developing strokes and accuracy of shot selection, rules of the game, concept of outwitting opponents and basic umpiring skills.
+Table tennis Mastering and developing strokes and accuracy of shot selection, rules of the game, concept of outwitting opponents and basic umpiring skills.

-Fitness - Introduction of principles of training and link with components of fitness.
+Fitness Introduction of principles of training and link with components of fitness.
 Introduction of skill related fitness.
 Injury prevention methods will be linked to circuits complete by students as well as linking it to specific 'client' needs.

-Athletics - Develop technique and accuracy of advanced running, sprinting, jumping and throwing events, evaluate performance and knowledge of how to improve, develop knowledge of rules and how to officiate competitions Rounders - Develop accuracy of bowling and batting techniques, link fielding skills with accuracy to outwit opponents, develop knowledge of rules and umpiring skills, tactical awareness of batting order and advantageous use of no balls
+Athletics Develop technique and accuracy of advanced running, sprinting, jumping and throwing events, evaluate performance and knowledge of how to improve, develop knowledge of rules and how to officiate competitions opponents, develop knowledge of rules and umpiring skills, tactical awareness of batting order and advantageous use of no balls concept of outwitting opponents and umpiring skills using their knowledge of rules.